huggingface/exporters/README.md

 ### MobileViT

-- `preprocessor`.
+- `preprocessor` (required).
 The `MobileViTFeatureExtractor` object for the trained model.

 ### OpenAI GPT2

-- `sequence_length`.
+- `sequence_length` (required).
 The input tensor has shape `(batch, sequence length, vocab size)`.
 In the exported model, the sequence length will be a fixed number.
 The default sequence length is 64.

 ### ViT

-- `preprocessor`.
+- `preprocessor` (required).
 The `ViTFeatureExtractor` object for the trained model.

 ## Exporting to Core ML

 The `exporters.coreml` module uses the [coremltools](https://coremltools.readme.io/docs) package to perform the conversion from PyTorch or TensorFlow to Core ML format.

 The exported Core ML models use the **mlpackage** format with the **ML Program** model type.
-This new format was introduced in 2021 and requires at least iOS 15, macOS 12.0, and Xcode 13.
+This format was introduced in 2021 and requires at least iOS 15, macOS 12.0, and Xcode 13.
 While it might still be possible to convert certain models to the older NeuralNetwork format, we do not explicitly support this.

 Additional notes:

-- The converter returns a `coremltools.models.MLModel` object.
-You are supposed to save this to a **.mlpackage** file yourself.
-You can also modify the generated model afterwards with coremltools, for example to rename the inputs and outputs.

 - Image models will automatically perform image preprocessing as part of the model.
+You do not need to preprocess the image yourself, except potentially resizing or cropping it.

 - Text models will require manual tokenization of the input data.
 Core ML does not have its own tokenization support.

-- For classification models, a softmax layer is automatically added and the labels are included in the `MLModel` object.
+- For classification models, a softmax layer is added during the conversion process and the labels are included in the `MLModel` object.

 - For semantic segmentation and object detection models, the labels are included in the `MLModel` object's metadata.

 - ML Programs currently only support 16-bit float quantization, not integer quantization.
+This is a limitation of Core ML.

 ## Exporting to TensorFlow Lite